Want to write for Synapsis? Send us a pitch.

 Marie Robin is pursuing a Ph.D in history at Columbia University where she studies gender, race, sexuality and military culture in the 20th-century French Empire.
 Her doctoral dissertation explores the impact of military occupations on the regulation of soldiers’ sexuality and sexual behavior, particularly through the institutionalization and globalization of “sanitary” military field brothels (Bordel Militaire de Campagne) organized by the French Army for its troops during the decolonization of Indochina and the Maghreb region in the 1950s and 1960s.
 Prior to coming to Columbia, Marie received her BA in History and Middle-Eastern Studies from the American University of Paris (2017) and her MA in Early-Modern History from Durham University (2018).

-Rebecca M. Rosen is a Visiting Assistant Professor of English at Hollins University, specializing in Anglophone American literature to 1865, Native American literature, and the medical humanities.
-She has received fellowships and grants from research institutions including the American Philosophical Society, the American Antiquarian Society, the Smithsonian’s Dibner Library of Science, and the McNeil Center for Early American Studies.
+Rebecca M. Rosen (she/her) is an Assistant Professor of English at Murray State University.
 Her book project, Postmortem Life: Anatomy, Autopsy and Testimony in Early America, considers how the voices of deceased people were extracted, interpreted, or stifled through forensic means, and how such practices formed the basis of an autoptic culture of testimonial retrieval in early America and the larger Atlantic world.
 This study demonstrates how postmortem practices illuminate conceptions of the deceased body as subject, object, and witness, and how such formulations contributed to the development of life writing.
 Contact Rebecca by email.

 Sarah Roth is a PhD student in Cultural Anthropology at Johns Hopkins University.
 Her research explores cancer care and history of the body in the United States and Mexico.
 An avid reader and writer, Sarah holds an MFA in Creative Writing from University of Notre Dame.
 She is currently a Graduate Fellow at the Johns Hopkins Center for Medical Humanities & Social Medicine.
 Contact Sarah by email.